 Prime Electric customers have many questions about our services.
 Check out some of the frequently asked questions or give us a call today.
 We are happy to help!

 At Prime Electric, we do offer free over-the-phone estimates.
-In some cases, we may need to come out to your home or business to diagnose the problem that you are having.
-If this is the case, we do charge a reasonable assessment fee to get a better understanding of the problem.
+In some cases, we may need to come out to your home or business to evaluate the problem that you are having.
+If this is the case, we do charge a reasonable evaluation fee to get a better understanding of the problem.
 At that time, we will be able to provide you with an estimate.
-If you choose to have the work done with us, we will happily apply the assessment fee to the job cost.
-Give us a call to get a free over-the-phone estimate, or book an appointment now in real time by clicking the "Book Now" link on the top of the page.
+If you choose to have the work done with us, we will happily apply the evaluation fee to the job cost.
+Give us a call to get a free over-the-phone estimate, or schedule an appointment now in real time by clicking here!

 Reseda, CA 91335

 Our satellite office is at:

 22647 Ventura Blvd., Suite 407

 Woodland Hills, CA 91364

 Knob and tube wiring is a type of electrical wiring that was commonly used in the early 20th century.
 It consists of two wires, one hot and one neutral, that are separated by ceramic knobs and tubes.
 The hot wire is usually covered with a rubber or cloth insulation, while the neutral wire is left bare.
 The ceramic knobs and tubes are used to hold the wires in place and to protect them from damage.

 Knob and tube wiring is no longer allowed in many jurisdictions, as it is considered outdated and potentially unsafe.
 It is more prone to overheating and electrical fires than modern wiring systems, and it does not provide the same level of protection for the wires.
 If you have an older home with knob and tube wiring, it is recommended that you have it replaced by a qualified electrician.